qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_bgr_hfk_ybc_vinayjk_07-04-24-2242-31-273:

-How to download layers for the QIRP SDK build by using manifest release tag
+Download layers for the QIRP SDK build by using manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download layers for the QIRP SDK:

 .. note::
    For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release  Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.